Let’s have a look on the current situation!

 The new age of flexibility options

-Bitcoin mining facilities https://modoenergy.com/research/podcast-bitcoin-mining-grid-support-jamie-mcavity-transmission and Datacentres which are energy intensive are increasingly seen as an alternative to support grid resilience.
-These options along with a surge in Vehicle-To-Grid (V2G) and Behind-the-meter applications (check our press release with sonnen or our blog article with 1komm5) can be of tremendous value in demand side shifting.
+Bitcoin mining facilities https://modoenergy.com/research/podcast-bitcoin-mining-grid-support-jamie-mcavity-transmission and energy-intensive data centers are increasingly seen as an alternative to support grid resilience.
+These options, as well as the increase in vehicle-to-grid (V2G) and behind-the-meter applications (see our press release with sonnen or our blog article with 1komm5) can be of enormous value in shifting demand.

-Smart flexibility optimisation is important to achieve net zero!
+Intelligent flexibility optimization is important to achieve Net Zero!

-Even with all the power grid expansion efforts and flexibility availability, we would need smart flexibility trading methods to ensure security of supply and efficient handling of demand side response.
-Doing this with high returns for the market players requires excellent track record in energy trading and good communication protocols with the transmission (TSO) and distribution system operators (DSO).
+Despite all efforts to expand the electricity grid and the availability of flexibility, we need intelligent methods for flexibility marketing to ensure security of supply and the efficient handling of demand management.
+Achieving this with high returns for market participants requires an excellent track record in energy trading and good communication protocols with the transmission system operator (TSO) or distribution system operator (DSO).

-In conclusion, it is important to view the market holistically, so we can reduce Germany’s curtailment costs and reliance on fossil power and pave the way to a secure energy supply.
+In summary, it is important to take a holistic view of the market in order to reduce Germany's costs and dependence on fossil fuels and thus pave the way for security of supply.

-By focusing on important and urgent measures such as the expansion of the power grid infrastructure and a considerable expansion of flexibility and storage options, we can reduce the costs for frequency maintenance and redispatch measures caused by the need to integrate renewable energy producers.
-Lastly, smart handling of the flexibility and energy storage options available to increase grid utilisation is a must have to enable a sustainable and predominantly renewable energy-based grid for all.
+By focusing on important and urgent measures such as the expansion of the electricity grid infrastructure and a considerable expansion of flexibility and storage options, we can reduce the costs for frequency maintenance and redispatch measures caused by the need to integrate renewable energy producers.
+Finally, intelligent use of the available flexibility and energy storage options to increase grid utilization is a must in order to enable a sustainable and predominantly renewable energy-based grid for all.